jeffreytse/zsh-vi-mode/README.md

 Also, you can use the `ZVM_VI_ESCAPE_BINDKEY` option to custom the escape key which could better match your flavor, such as `jj` or `jk` and so on.

+And you can use the `ZVM_KEYTIMEOUT` option to adjust the key input timeout for waiting for next key, default is `0.3` seconds.

 History
 -------